|Note: These settings are accessed via the Admin menu, which is displayed to Admin users only (hidden from Member users).

 - Database: Access via PostgreSQL client (see Connecting to KDE).

-Note: This feature is available only to organizations with SQL enabled.
+Note: psql access to KDE is now deprecated.
 For additional information, contact Kentik support.

 The access control settings for all four subsystems are set on the Access Control Page.
 To open the page, click Admin in the portal navbar, then choose Access Control from the sidebar at left.